All Episodes

 I think great idea.

-Put a clause in the act specifically excluding uniform combatants from signatory nations.
+And lawyers do it all the time: put a clause in the act specifically excluding uniform combatants from signatory nations.

 Well, it could be.

-I don't think this the thing that concerns me here, I don't think the specifics of this are what pose the problem.
+I don't think the thing that concerns me here, I don't think the specifics of this are what pose the problem.

 You can't amend the convention to say it doesn't cover them.

-Uh and we're not amending it.
+And we're not amending it.

-Uh and they took care of this already.
+They took care of this already.

 That was the basis of the Hamden case.

-So if you if you st they've swatted that one away.
+So they've swatted that one away.

-It's even if it would have been a good idea, can't do it now.
+Even if it would have been a good idea, can't do it now.

-Denise, Kansas City, Missouri.
+Denise, Kansas City, Missouri, glad you waited.

 Welcome to the program.